SioneYerkovich/TheCullinaryCollective/README.md

 It was clear from the outset that the sheer volume of features involved would require a planning strategy.
 It required in depth thinking about the challenges i'll face and how I tackle problems as an individual.
 I broke this down with the project management skills I have gained during my studies, creating a project roadmap that provided me with a quick reference whenever I was off track.
 The roadmap has been attached to this README below (The Cullinary Collective roadmap)

+# 💭 **Challenges & Solutions**

+***Challenge 1: Deployment***

+During the deployment phase, I faced an issue with my deployment where the application domain was not rendering after the URL request is made.
+I discovered that i had to subscribe to a dyno plan in order to host the site (I was orginally lead to believe heroku was a free platform).
+However in my heroku dashboard i actually couldn't select a dyno plan, ***because "my procfile was not present"***

+***Solution***
+I decided to reverse engineer my deployment setup process, by making a "dummy" commit with heroku i was able to re-run the deployment script in my CLI and see where the error may be occuring.

+This line became inherently clear:
+remote: -----> Discovering process types
+remote:        Procfile declares types -> (none)

+From here i realised my Procfile was never being received by heroku in the first place, because by default heroku searches only the root directory for it.
+My Procfile was contained in a subdirectory which made it unreachable.
+I relocated this file to the root to solve this issue.

+After making the change my deployment script became:
+remote: -----> Discovering process types
+remote:        Procfile declares types -> web

+I was now able to attach a dyno subscription for production.

 # 💭 **Future Scope**

 -	Community section (populates user recipes into one localised area, providing a greater sense of contribution to the collective)
 - Attempt integration of social logins (Gmail, Facebook etc.)
 - Implement a dynamic community reviews section with user reviews as populated data

 # ✍️ **Relevant documentation**